-While the metaphors present in Henrik Kniberg article "Making sense of MVP (Minimum Viable Product) – and why I prefer Earliest Testable/Usable/Lovable" are perhaps a little confused.
-If you intended to build a car, I think you'd start with a simple automobile.
+While the metaphors present in Henrik Kniberg's article "Making sense of MVP (Minimum Viable Product) – and why I prefer Earliest Testable/Usable/Lovable" are perhaps a little confusing.
+If you intended to build a car, you'd start with a simple automobile.

 But, the concept does highlight the need for deliberate iterations and pragmatism, which evolves the software complexity to delight customers.

 To get you off to a good start, you should be able to articulate the following clearly to find your MVP: